D - 80336 München

 - Moral and political philosophy, feminist philosophy, normative ethics

 - Ethical, social and regulatory aspects of mHealth

 - Social epistemology and epistemic justice

-- Debates on the democratisation of emerging health technologies
+- Decolonial perspectives on health technologies

 - Algorithmic mediation and algorithmic fairness

-- Philosophical conceptualisations of autonomy and agency
+- Philosophical conceptualisations of autonomy, agency and empowerment

 - Issues related to sex, gender, sexuality and disability